eduardompinto/eduardompinto/README.md

 ### EN

-Sorry, still there's no English version of this about me, but I'm sure the automatic translation can do solve this problem.
+Sorry, still there's no English version of this about me, but I'm sure the automatic translation can solve this problem.